 Gathering proof can feel like a lot to handle, especially when you’re recovering from an injury.
 But collecting the right documents, photos, and statements from the very beginning is one of the most important things you can do.
 These items will serve as the foundation of your personal injury claim and are critical for demonstrating the extent of your injuries and the financial impact the accident has had on your life.
 Let’s walk through the key pieces of evidence you’ll need.

-Photos and Videos of the Accident Scene
+Photos and Videos of the Scene

 A picture is truly worth a thousand words in a slip and fall case.
 Visual evidence is one of the most powerful tools you have because it captures the scene exactly as it was when you fell.
 Take clear pictures and videos of the dangerous condition that caused your fall as soon as you can.
 Was it a wet floor with no warning sign?
 A broken piece of pavement?
 A poorly lit staircase?
 Capture it from multiple angles, both up close and from a distance, to provide context.
 This visual proof can be crucial in demonstrating the exact hazard that led to your injury before the property owner has a chance to clean it up or make repairs.